Tiphnm/Web_Scrapping/README.md

 # Web_Scrapping

-Build a mini **fullstak** project from scratch, two months after the beginning of our coding courses.
+Build a mini **fullstack** project from scratch, two months after the beginning of our coding courses.

 ## Project
 Choosing the website of our choice, we scrapped the data to fill our **database** (MYSQL).
 Then we used **Flask** to create roots for our potential users.
 The final step was to put all the logic in **docker's** container.